I don’t know if you’re aware of this, but…

 This is where the real PQL rubber meets the road to either success or back to the drawing board.

-- User Onboarding: Don’t completely leave users to their own devices with a bunch of techs looking at them, when you can easily (and in an impressive way) increase What is retention?
-Retention refers to a customer continuing to use a business’ product or a service and to pay for the said product or service.
-It is a key… and show them how your service works – leading leads to success.
+- User Onboarding: Don’t completely leave users to their own devices with a bunch of techs looking at them, when you can easily (and in an impressive way) increase retention and show them how your service works – leading leads to success.

-- What is Feature Adoption?
-Feature adoption in short refers to the usage and consumption of a designated feature by the users of an app, web product, or software.
-A product…: Introduce new features, promote, and highlight them, helping users discover more benefits and more value without weighing their experience down.
+- Feature Adoption: Introduce new features, promote, and highlight them, helping users discover more benefits and more value without weighing their experience down.

 - In-Product Messaging: Within your product, you can offer educational content that’s 100% curated for different user segments depending on where they are in the process – embedded videos, promotional highlights, easy pop-ups announcements, etc.

-- Capturing Feedback: Get the qualitative and quantitative feedback your company needs to better understand users, iterate, and implement exciting new What is UX?
-UX is the abbreviation of User Experience and refers to an individual’s thoughts and feelings when using a specific product or a service.
-It aims to heal… or feature-based decisions…in a non-obtrusive, light, and extremely user-friendly way.
+- Capturing Feedback: Get the qualitative and quantitative feedback your company needs to better understand users, iterate, and implement exciting new UX or feature-based decisions…in a non-obtrusive, light, and extremely user-friendly way.

 - Interactive Help Center: If your particular framework is high-complexity and high-price, there’s likely to be a fair amount of hand-holding going on.
 Interactive help center software makes it instant, real-time, and intuitive.